Are You Obese During Pregnancy? Here’s How to Stay Healthy

 Even if the test comes back normal at this time, it will likely be done again between 24 and 28 weeks.
 On the other hand, if the results come back abnormal, you will be given further testing.
 Then, your physician or midwife will explain to you how to monitor and control your blood sugar levels.

-Delayed ultrasound: typically, a fetal ultrasound will be performed between 18 and 20 weeks to evaluate the baby’s development and growth.
+Delayed ultrasound: A fetal ultrasound is typically performed between 18 and 20 weeks to evaluate the baby’s development and growth.

-Fetal echocardiography: if you are obese while pregnant, your physician or midwife is likely to suggest that a fetal echocardiogram be performed between 22 to 24 weeks.
+Fetal echocardiography: if you are obese while pregnant, your physician or midwife will likely suggest that a fetal echocardiogram be performed between 22 and 24 weeks.

 This will give a detailed picture of your baby’s heart.
 The results of this will tell you whether or not your baby has a congenital heart defect.